Skip to main content

 • be applying for the benefit of an individual

-• be applying for charities or projects outside the UK.
+• be applying for charities or projects outside the UK

-Applications Process and Timetable
+Applications Process and Timetable for 2025 Applications Period

-• initial shortlisting is undertaken by staff members
+• initial shortlisting undertaken by staff members

 • review of shortlist by Trustees